 21. How much do books generally cost each semester for a full-time student?

 - Books generally cost approximately $350-500 per semester.

 22. Do I need to schedule an interview?

 - Personal interviews are not a routine part of the application process.
 If the admission committee has questions or concerns they would like to address with you, you may be called to arrange for a personal interview.

 - Yes, anyone enrolled at UALR can live on campus, given the limitations of available space.
 There are residence halls, apartments, rental houses, and UALR owned off-campus housing available.
 Go to http://ualr.edu/housing/ for more information and an application.

 - Yes, UALR does charge out-of-state tuition fees.
-Graduate nonresident tuition is almost twice as that for residents.
-For additional prices and updated listings please check the Tuition and Fees page on the University Financial Services Website. http://ualr.edu/vcfa/ You can also use UALR’s tuition and fee estimator found at https://boss.ualr.edu/pls/prod/twestfee.P_EstimateFeesGradschool
+Graduate nonresident tuition is almost twice the cost of graduate tuition for residents.
+For additional prices and updated listings, please check the Tuition and Fees page at the UALR Bursar’s Website.
+You can also use UALR’s tuition and fee estimator found at https://boss.ualr.edu/pls/prod/twestfee.P_EstimateFeesGradschool.

-- The UALR School of Social Work is part of the College of Professional Studies.
+- The UALR School of Social Work is part of the College of Education and Health Professions.
 You will need this information in order to estimate tuition and fees.